-Through music, learners have rich opportunities to be creative and to experience inspiration and enjoyment.
+In Music, learners have rich opportunities to be creative and to experience inspiration and enjoyment.
 Performing and creating music will be the prominent activities for all learners.
 They can further develop their understanding and capacity to enjoy music through:

-- Performing
+- performing

-- Using ICT
+- using ICT

-- Composing
+- composing

-- Listening
+- listening

-Career opportunities within the music industry include music producer, musician, session musician, composer, music researcher, sound engineer, A & R coordinator, music teacher, music therapist, acoustician, musical director, conductor, music journalist.
+Career opportunities within the music industry include music producer, musician, session musician, composer, music researcher, sound engineer, A & R coordinator, Music teacher, music therapist, acoustician, musical director, conductor, and music journalist.